Eucommia Bark (Du Zhong)

 Gut microbiota modulation (Parabacteroides enrichment)

-Yan 2022 PMID 36060766 demonstrated eucommia bark extract enriches Parabacteroides in gut microbiota — and that this strain itself produces anti-hypertensive effects via reducing renal IL-17A and serum IL-6.
-Demonstrates gut-mediated mechanism beyond direct pharmacological effects.
-Important for understanding 'whole-extract' TCM herbs that exceed expected molecular pharmacology.
+Eucommia bark extract enriches Parabacteroides in gut microbiota — and that strain itself produces anti-hypertensive effects via reducing renal IL-17A and serum IL-6.
+This demonstrates a gut-mediated mechanism beyond direct pharmacological effects, important for understanding 'whole-extract' TCM herbs that exceed expected molecular pharmacology.

 Clinical trials